Actions on Climate Change

 Besides replacement of facilities, we also improve our facility operation for energy savings.

-For example, we do cover high temperature burn-in facilities to assure the quality of products before shipping, with aluminum insulation materials to confine released fever inside.
+In Niigata Plant, we do cover high temperature burn-in facilities to assure the quality of products before shipping, with aluminum insulation materials to confine released fever inside.
 This way enables us not only to control the operational frequency of attached air heaters, but to control the rise in room temperature during summer season, because the temperature within the facilities is kept in a certain degree.

 Operation of Energy Saving Committees